-A vision statement, which is developed or reviewed for each individual refuge unit as part of the CCP process, is defined as "A concise statement of what the planning unit should be, or what we hope to do, based primarily upon the Refuge System mission and specific refuge purposes, and other mandates" (Service Manual, $602~\mathrm{FW}~1.5~\mathrm{(Z)}$ ).
+A vision statement, which is developed or reviewed for each individual refuge unit as part of the CCP process, is defined as "A concise statement of what the planning unit should be, or what we hope to do, based primarily upon the Refuge System mission and specific refuge purposes, and other mandates" (Service Manual, 602 FW 1.5 (Z)).
 The Refuge vision provides a descriptive picture of how the Refuge will look in the future and describes the desired future conditions in the long term (more than 15 years).
-The Refuge vision is presented in Chapter 1.
+The Refuge vision is presented in Chapter 1 of the Final CCP.